 Please see below for a few details on frequently asked questions regarding food options and their relationship to spiritual expression at Lawrence University.

 Q: Is there halal food available?

-A: Halal chicken and beef are available every week on Thursdays and Fridays.
+A: Halal chicken and beef are available every week, on varying days.
 The Bon Appétit menu planning page has a filter to see what vegetarian options are available.
 Additionally, fish is frequently featured on the menu as an option for those not wishing to eat meat.